tknerr/linus-kitchen/README.md

 This will take a while, as it will do quite a few things inside the VM:

+ 1. Setup a new user account ('linus') under which the VM will be provisioned
  1. Download and install [Git](https://git-scm.org/) and [ChefDK](https://downloads.chef.io/chef-dk/)
  1. Copy the current directory into the VM (will be placed in `~/vm-setup`)
  1. Install cookbook dependencies via [Berkshelf](http://berkshelf.com/) to `~/vm-setup/cookbooks/vm/cookbooks`